MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/putenv-wputenv.md

 |---------------------|--------------------------------------|--------------------|-----------------------|
 |`_tputenv`|`_putenv`|`_putenv`|`_wputenv`|

-The `envstring` argument must be a pointer to a string of the form `varname=string`, where *varname* is the name of the environment variable to be added or modified and `string` is the variable's value.
-If *varname* is already part of the environment, its value is replaced by `string`; otherwise, the new *varname* variable and its `string` value are added to the environment.
-You can remove a variable from the environment by specifying an empty `string` — in other words, by specifying only `varname=`.
+The *envstring* argument must be a pointer to a string of the form *varname*=*value_string*, where *varname* is the name of the environment variable to be added or modified and *value_string* is the variable's value.
+If *varname* is already part of the environment, its value is replaced by *value_string*; otherwise, the new *varname* variable and its *value_string* value are added to the environment.
+You can remove a variable from the environment by specifying an empty *value_string*, or in other words, by specifying only *varname*=.

 `_putenv` and `_wputenv` affect only the environment that is local to the current process; you cannot use them to modify the command-level environment.
 That is, these functions operate only on data structures accessible to the run-time library and not on the environment segment created for a process by the operating system.
 When the current process terminates, the environment reverts to the level of the calling process (in most cases, the operating-system level).
 However, the modified environment can be passed to any new processes created by `_spawn`, `_exec`, or `system`, and these new processes get any new items added by `_putenv` and `_wputenv`.